MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack 2xx/readme.txt

 - New optional setting to add default "None" country to missions where it's missing by default
 - New Fiat CR.32 3D model
 - New Moon Textures by TT
+- Automatic Track Recording on demand (can be activated in new Mods GUI)
+- Cycling through externals shows player planes first, AI and static cameras follow behind
+- Additional nightly darkness disabled by default, can be re-enabled (and adjusted) by user in Mod GUI if this is desired
+- Nightly moonlight effect enhanced by default, can be disabled (and adjusted) by user in Mod GUI if this is desired
+- Auto Admin (for FBDj Admins) and Auto User (for reserved names in Online Gameplay) added to Mod GUI
+- User can select specific Username for Online Gameplay, e.g. to override the default Hyperlobby Username

 Included fixes:
 - Bf 109 Series Cockpit Code fix